devogabs/password-security-toolkit/README.md

   Explains exactly **why** a password is weak and how to improve it.

 - **Secure Password Generator**
-  Generates a random, strong password with costumizable rules.
+  Generates a random, strong password with customizable rules.

 - **CLI Interface**
   Clean and extendable command-line interface using Python’s `argparse`.